Planning-Inspectorate/back-office/README.md

 ## Configuration

-Here you should write what are all of the configurations a user can enter when using the project.
+All required configurations are part of `.env` files or app specific config file that are used throughout the entire applications.

 ## Tests